October 11th celebrates Coming Out Day and Sausage Pizza Day.

 Did you know that on this day in 1984, NASA astronaut Kathy Sullivan became the first American woman to walk in space?
 Her spacewalk lasted 3.5 hours while she demonstrated a refueling system.

-Keep reading for more facts about October 11
+Keep reading for more interesting facts about October 11th in history!

 The world’s longest flight took place between Singapore and Newark Airport.